 And to go and live there did change my life forever.

 I met people who could love and be present fully, something I missed so much in my upbringing, and who would actually live in community and experience everything from birth to death together.

-I also learned what it meant to struggle, so much about racism, as well as how to grow your own food, how to survive without the security of living in a welfare state, and so much more.
+I also learned what it meant to live in poverty, to struggle every day to survive, so much about racism, as well as how to grow your own food, how to survive without the security of living in a welfare state, and so much more.